1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Add a License file to the repo.
-Change the source code copyright text.
-* Set up optimized release builds.
 * Add the alarm feature: a chime while running, with a settable period or settable times.
 Set it in the main activity or via the Settings menu?
 * Display a notification for the alarms so people can tell why it chimed.

+* Add a License file to the repo.
+Change the source code copyright text.
+* Set up signed, optimized, deployable release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
 * Implement Activity#onCreateThumbnail().
 * Follow system theme colors?